How to Select a Digital Bench Scale

 Three Models with Readouts of <1 oz

 SFE platform scales provide maximum weighing to 15, 30 and 60 kg (33, 66 and 132 pounds).
 Respective readouts are 5, 10 and 20 grams (all less than one ounce).
-Easy-to-follow instructions allow operators to use the control panel to perform a variety of weighing tasks including recipe, tolerance, and animal/dynamic.
-Tolerance (check weighing) to an upper/lower value is … Read the rest
+Easy-to-follow instructions allow operators to use the control panel to perform a variety of weighing tasks including recipe, tolerance, and animal/dynamic. … Read the rest

 Selecting an Entry-Level Single Cell Analytical Balance